 Exercise and Mindfulness

-Exercising and Mindfulness can increase the ability to manage symptoms by using movement to increase feel-good hormones and practicing calming techniques increase focus and attention.
-Exercising for a long as 20-30 minutes can be enough to boost hormones to levels that regulate mood and energy levels.
+Exercising and Mindfulness can increase the ability to manage symptoms by using movement to increase feel-good hormones and practicing calming techniques to increase focus and attention.
+Exercising for as long as 20-30 minutes can be enough to boost hormones to levels that regulate mood and energy levels.
 Mindfulness or yoga also helps with decreasing distractedness that can occur throughout the day.
-Practicing deep breathing to increase attention and focus for some.
-There are a variety of mindfulness apps providing guided meditation, relaxing music, and other sorts of activities to help your child and/or family began a journey of mindfulness.
+Practicing deep breathing increases attention and focus for some.
+There are a variety of mindfulness apps providing guided meditation, relaxing music, and other sorts of activities to help your child and/or family begin a journey of mindfulness.
 Encouraging movement breaks and stretching at various points throughout the day can assist in getting your child back on track.

 Behavior therapy, exercising and mindfulness, and diet changes are a few alternatives to many options to treat ADHD symptoms in children.
-Each symptom is different in each child, so trying a variety of treatment options is suggested to find the best fit for your child and your family.
+Each symptom is different in each child, so trying various treatment options is suggested to find the best fit for your child and your family.

 A combination of interventions, even, is found to decrease or make symptoms manageable.
 Joining an ADHD awareness community and/or social media groups in your area can provide ongoing support in managing your child’s diagnosis or concerns you may have that can be answered by other parents/guardians that have been managing symptoms for longer.
-Also, as you learn more about your child’s diagnosis, educating those around you can be helpful in debunking common myths regarding ADHD.
+Also, as you learn more about your child’s diagnosis, educating those around you can help debunk common myths regarding ADHD.